zhalabi/Reproducible-Data-Peer-Assessment-1/PA1_template.md

       totalDiff <- sum(dtResultbyDay$Total) - sum(dtStepsbyDayImputed$steps)
 ```

 The total number of missing values in the dataset: 2304

   The mean of total number of steps taken per day: 10766.1887

   The median of total number of steps taken per day: 10765

-  The mean of total number of steps taken per day (Imputing Estimates): 10589.6938
+  The mean of total number of steps taken per day (Imputing Estimates): 10766.1887

   The median of total number of steps taken per day (Imputing Estimates): 10766.1887

-  The mean of the difference between real vs. estimate: 176.4949
+  The mean of the difference between real vs. estimate: 0

   The median of the difference between real vs. estimate: -1.1887

-  The total of the difference between real vs. estimate: -75363.3208
+  The total of the difference between real vs. estimate: -86129.5094

-  Based on the summary results and the histogram listed above, the estimated median is very close to the median of the original dataset in which the missing values were ignored.
-However, the mean value differs slighltly.
+**Based on the summary results and the histogram listed above, the estimated median is very close to the median of the original dataset in which the missing values were ignored.
+Since the mean was used to impute missing values the results was very accurate.**